HITszBigData/Computing-Geometry/README.md

 # Computing-Geometry
-A remository for COmputing Geometry in HITsz
+A remository for Computing Geometry in HITsz